How to Help a Cat Adjust to New Home [Explained]

 How long does it take for a cat to get used to a new home?

 It takes a cat 3 to 5 weeks or more to get used to a new home with the help of the owner and in a cat comfortable environment.
+Once a cat settles down within 3 weeks, you need to introduce the cat to your area.
+Put the cat on a leash and take a walk down the street to allow your cat to explore its environment.

 How do you bond with a new cat?

-Here are some things to do to help you bond with a new cat;
+Here are some things to do to help you bond with a new cat:

-• Offer special cat food
+- Offer special cat food

-• Offer treats when your cat stays with you.
+- Offer treats when your cat stays with you.

-• Get special toys for your cat
+- Get special toys for your cat

-• Bath your cat with warm water.
+- Bath your cat with warm water.

-• Groom your cat twice a week.
+- Groom your cat twice a week.

-• Map out playing time for your cat.
+- Map out playing time for your cat.

-• Let the cat be when the cat wants to be alone.
+- Let the cat be when the cat wants to be alone.

-• Do not change your cat’s daily routine
+- Do not change your cat’s daily routine

-• Do not shout at your cat
+- Do not shout at your cat

-Checkout: Can a lost cat find its way home?
+Related: Can a lost cat find its way home?

 Is it normal for a new cat to not eat?

 Yes, it is normal for a new cat not to eat for 1- 2 days because cats eat less when they are stressed, and introducing a cat to a new home is a lot of stress.
+When you get a new cat, and it refuses to eat, try microwaved tuna with lots of flavored food to attract the cat.
+But the most important thing is to give your cat space to get used to the new environment.

 How long can a new cat go without eating?